roualdes/minipdb/README.md

 ### init

+There are three ways to initialize a MiniPDB managed database,

+1. download minipdb.sqlite, with reference draws already included,
-Initialize a MiniPDB managed database by either downloading minipdb.sqlite or initializing a database with the tables that MiniPDB uses.
+2. initialize a database with tables that MiniPDB uses left empty, or
+3. strategy 2. + `insert` from an already cloned [PosteriorDB repository](https://github.com/stan-dev/posteriordb) all the Stan programs which contain reference draws.

+Strategy 1. has the benefit of already including the reference draws, so there is no need to `run` (nor `run_all`) the contained Stan programs to create the reference draws.
+Stategy 2. lets users create and manage their own set of Stan programs and reference draws.

 Use the flag `--database` to tell minipdb the full file path to the desired SQLite database.
 The default path is `~/.minipdb/minipdb.sqlite`, which will be